ctnitchie/node-webapp-starter/README.md

 - Webpack for building the client assets

 This is my own personal starting point, but might be useful to others.

+Use

+    npm start

+to run in 'watch' mode.
+Use

+    npm install
+    npm run serve

+to build and run from built artifacts.